Jackson Chan leaves Garvin

-Chan has left the organisation following a review and restructure by new management at the medical research organisation, which resulted in 38 staff being made redundant.
+Chan has left the medical research organisation following a review and restructure by new management, which resulted in 38 staff being made redundant.

-The Australian Financial Review reported earlier this month that the majority of those redundancies were from the institute’s wholly-owned subsidiary Genome.One, which is struggling to find capital.
+The Australian Financial Review reported earlier this month that the majority of those redundancies were from the institute’s wholly-owned subsidiary Genome.One, which is struggling to raise capital.
 Set up in 2016, Genome.One is Australia’s first clinical whole genome sequencing service.

 Chan, who is MBA-trained, told CIO Australia that he's heading overseas with his family and will reassess his options and look for new opportunities when he's back in Sydney next month.